tillbecks/OPALLLMAssistantAdventure/README.md

 python -m pip install --upgrade pip
 ```

-## 3. Configure functionCallingCode.py
+## 3. Configure functionCallingCode.py and secret_keys.py

+### functionCallingCode.py
     The script functionCallingCode.py requires two variables to be configured:

-    secret_value: Set this to your API key.
         PATH_OPAL: Set this to the path of your OPAL directory.

     Open functionCallingCode.py in a text editor, and update the variables as follows:

-### Replace 'your_api_key_here' with your actual API key
-secret_value = 'your_api_key_here'

-### Replace 'your_opal_directory_path' with the absolute path to your OPAL directory
+#### Replace 'your_opal_directory_path' with the absolute path to your OPAL directory
     PATH_OPAL = 'your_opal_directory_path'

     Tips for Setting the Path

     - On Windows, ensure the path uses double backslashes `\\` or forward slashes `/`, e.g., `C:\\Users\\YourUser\\OPAL` or `C:/Users/YourUser/OPAL`.
     - On macOS/Linux, you can use the standard forward slash `/`, e.g., `/home/youruser/opal`.

+### secret_keys.py
+    The repository contains a file secret_keys_template.py.
+You have to copy this file and call it secret_keys.py and insert your own secret keys:

+        CROQ_SECRET_API_KEY: Set this to your croq api key.

-4. Run the Script
+## 4. Run the Script

 After completing the setup:
 ```bash